-Rather than being concentrated in welldefined veins, these ores are distributed in small masses throughout a large rock body.
+Rather than being concentrated in well-defined veins (as we will see later), these ores are distributed in small masses throughout a large rock body.

-Hydrothermal
+2. Hydrothermal

-Among the best-known and most important ore deposits are those generated from hydrothermal (hotwater) solutions, which may be produced during the late-stage cooling of magma, by the heating of groundwater or seawater, or by metamorphic processes.
+Among the best-known and most important ore deposits are those generated from hydrothermal (hot-water) solutions, which may be produced during the late-stage cooling of magma, by the heating of groundwater or seawater, or by metamorphic processes.